About 2025-01-15T13:52:54+10:00

 MARSHALL SCOTTCounselling Coordinator

-With an applied background in Accounting; Banking; Insurance, Corporate Recovery & Insolvency, his speciality is negotiating with banks on clients’ behalf, particularly Farm Debt Mediation, being 100% focused on achieving the best outcome for his clients.
+Marshall has a Diploma of Financial Counselling, Master of Business, Grad Dip Horticulture and Degrees in Accounting, Agribusiness and Agriculture.
+With an applied background in Accounting; Banking; Insurance, Corporate Recovery and Insolvency, Business Advisory and Succession Planning, his speciality is negotiating with banks on clients’ behalf, particularly in Farm Debt Mediation, being 100% focused on achieving the best outcome for his clients.
+He has also completed Tier 1 and Tier 2 General and Personal Advice (Insurance).

 WAYNE SANDERS